-- BUSI 120B (Fall 2016) Beginning Fall 2020, the department will switch the course to online delivery to address the variance in speed of learning and teach QuickBooks Online, rather than QuickBooks Pro, as it is now the more commonly used software in the workplace - CSIS 51C (Fall 2016) The Business, Computer Science, and Engineering chairs will discuss what role the course plays in degree programs, whether the course should continue to follow the C-ID ITIS-180 description, whether the curriculum topics should be revised, whether the catalog description should be revised, and whether to add a prerequisite course.
+- BUSI 120B (Fall 2016) Beginning Fall 2020, the department will switch the course to online delivery to address the variance in speed of learning and teach QuickBooks Online. rather than QuickBooks Pro, as it is now the more commonly used software in the workplace - CSIS 51C (Fall 2016) The Business, Computer Science, and Engineering chairs will discuss what role the course plays in degree programs, whether the course should continue to follow the C-ID ITIS-180 description, whether the curriculum topics should be revised, whether the catalog description should be revised, and whether to add a prerequisite course. - ENGL 43 (Spring 2017) The instructor will discuss and explain how phenomenology might apply to a sophisticated understanding of a character's consciousness.
+Reformat the criteria of the presentation.

-- ENGL 43 (Spring 2017) The instructor will discuss and explain how phenomenology might apply to a sophisticated understanding of a character's consciousness.
-Reformat the criteria of the presentation. - HLTH 4 (Spring 2019) The instructor will 1) revise the paper rubric to clarify any confusion for online students; 2) integrate how race, gender, cultures, and/or socioeconomic backgrounds can influence wellness in more than one discussion during the semester; and 3) clarify the connection between physical and emotional wellness.
+• HLTH 4 (Spring 2019) - The instructor will 1) revise the paper rubric to clarify any confusion for online students; 2) integrate how race, gender, cultures, and/or socioeconomic backgrounds can influence wellness in more than one discussion during the semester; and 3) clarify the connection between physical and emotional wellness.

-Outcomes assessment has been used to make improvements to pedagogy and teaching methods, curriculum design and implementation, and resource allocation requests as well as organizational learning.
+Outcomes assessment has been used to make improvements to pedagogy and teaching methods, curriculum design and implementation, and resource allocation requests as well as professional development.

-SLO1 Dean of PRIE Job Description SLO2 PRIE Committee Charge SLO3 LAC Charge SLO4 CAC Membership Screenshot SLO5 Administrative Assistant III Job Description SL06 2020 SLO Symposium Program SLO7 TracDat Assessment Screenshot SL08 TracDat Program Review Screenshot SLO9 Monterey Campus Map - PRIE Office Highlighted SLO10 Email - AllUsers - PRIE Office Is Moving SLO11 PRIE Office Floorplan

-SLO12 Guided Pathways Steering Committee Notes, Mar.
-3, 2020 SLO13 PRT Grant (Executed Copy) - Including I&EP SLO14 2019-2020 PRT Expenditures SLO15 LAC Agenda, Mar.
-9, 2020 SLO16 NURS SLO and PLO Assessment Screenshots SLO17 Maurine Church Coburn School of Nursing Accreditation Statement SL018 Career and Academic Pathways, Apr.
-2020 SLO19 2019-2020 Comprehensive Program Review Program Overview and Data Reflection Template SL020 Pedagogical Improvements
+SLO1 Dean of PRIE Job Description

+SLO2 PRIE Committee Charge

+SLO3 LAC Charge

+SLO4 CAC Membership

+SLO5 Administrative Assistant III Job Description

+SLO6 2020 SLO Symposium Program

+SLO7 Example TracDat Assessment Summary

+SL08 Example TracDat Program Review Summary

+SLO9 Monterey Campus Map - PRIE Office Highlighted

+SLO10 Email - PRIE Office Is Moving, Jan 24, 2020

+SLO11 PRIE Office Floorplan

+SLO12 GP Steering Committee Notes, Mar.
+3, 2020

+SLO13 PRT Grant (Executed Copy) - Including I&EP

+SLO14 2019-2020 PRT Expenditures

+SLO15 LAC Agenda, Mar.
+9, 2020

+SL016 NURS SLO and PLO Assessment

+SLO17 Maurine Church Coburn School of Nursing Accreditation Statement

+SL018 Career and Academic Pathways, Apr.
+2020

+SLO19 2019-2020 CPR Program Overview and Data Reflection Template